 We may be biased, as station members who look fondly upon our station experiences, or we may lack any basis of comparison with membership in other college radio stations, but for me and many former members whose names grace these pages, we do think WCDB is so special.
 Whether it is special among all stations is not important; it is special to us.
 The time we spend there, however long, totally rocks.
 And it rocks us.

-We hope you enjoy our tribute to WCDB, not just as a collection of CD players, microphones and transmitting equipment, but as a group of individuals and a concept which gave purpose to weeks or years of our college existence.
+We hope you enjoy our tribute to WCDB, not just as a collection of CD players, microphones and transmitting equipment, but as a group of individuals and a concept which gave purpose to years of our college existence.